feniix/family-gallery/docs/family-gallery-project-plan-v40.md

 - **Custom Commands**: Authentication, upload, and navigation utilities
 - **CI/CD Ready**: Automated testing configuration

-### 🚧 **CURRENT FOCUS**: Gallery Interface Development
+### 🚧 **CURRENT FOCUS**: Timeline Organization and Enhanced Gallery Features

-The project has completed all foundational infrastructure and is ready to implement the gallery viewing interface.
-The next major milestone is creating the photo grid, timeline organization, and lightbox viewing components.
+The project has completed the basic photo grid interface and is ready to implement timeline organization and enhanced viewing features.
+The gallery now displays photos in a responsive grid with lazy loading and lightbox functionality.

 ## Project Overview